tracim/tracim/doc/BUILD.md

 ### Development build

 You may want to build only an application and not the whole frontend.<br>
-To do so, you will have to build the application by moving into the application folder.<br>
+To do so, you will have to build the application by moving into the application folder.

-For example:
+If you want to build `frontend`:

+    cd frontend
+    ./build_frontend.sh

+If you want to build `frontend_app_<any_app>`

     cd frontend_app_agenda
     ./build_app.sh